Someone who’s really caught up in what they are doing might say “I’m in the zone.” Positive psychologists use a similar term for this state: ‘Flow.’

 The Flow for Presence Questionnaire

 The FPQ is designed to measure flow for presence within a synthetic environment; or, in other words, among users of technical devices.
-It is thus useful for determining flow states among individuals working in industrial settings (Redaelli and Riva, 2011) or involved in virtual reality technologies (Cox, Cairns, & Dhoparee et al., 2008).
+It is thus useful for determining flow states among individuals working in industrial settings (Redaelli & Riva, 2011) or involved in virtual reality technologies (Jennett et al., 2008).

 The FPQ is composed of three sections: